WCSCourses/YDMP/About Your Digital Mentor Podcast.md

 # How the podcast came to be
 Your Digital Mentor Podcast was started in 2020 following a successful proposal by Christine Boinett to the TDR-Global mentorship contest call in late 2019, support by Alice Matimba who was starting to think about incorporating development of professional skills in the Wellcome Connecting Science training and capacity building programme.
 This was a contest to enhance research mentorship in LMIC regions, and developing digital mentorship resources which can enhance access to scientists anywhere in the world was a winner.
 In early 2020, having received news about the successful outcome of the proposal, Emmanuela Oppong who was at the time involved reviewing mentorship ideas joined the team.
 Isabela Malta, enthusiastically joined the ship and Your Digital Mentor Podcast was born.
 Over a timeline of 6 months to the first episode the team set out to develop the the podcast from scratch.
 Along the way, the team received support and advice from many institutional leaders, global champions and science experts who showed great enthusiasm throughout the initiation and implementation of the podcast.

-Listen more about how the podcast came to being on the Season 1 bonus episode series.
+Hear more about how the podcast came to be by listening to [this Season 1 bonus episode](https://your-digital-mentor.simplecast.com/episodes/meet-our-awesome-team) on [Your Digital Mentor Podcast](https://your-digital-mentor.simplecast.com/episodes) Season 1 bonus episode series.

 ## Podcast Team and Contributors
 Christine Boinett - Creator, Executive Producer and Host